-In preparation of this report, FW has referenced the Sustainability Accounting Standards Board (SASB) standard for the Food & Beverage Sector, Alcoholic Beverages, issued October 2018.
+In preparation for this report, FW has referenced the Sustainability Accounting Standards Board (SASB) standard for the Food & Beverage Sector, Alcoholic Beverages, issued in October 2018.
 At this time, FW has focused on the Energy Management, Water Management, and Ingredient Sourcing sections of the SASB standard.
-Once the facility begins bottling, selling, and serving products, additional accounting metrics and disclosure topics may be evaluated in accordance with the SASB standard (E.g., Packaging Lifecycle Management).
+Once the facility begins bottling and, selling its products, additional accounting metrics and disclosure topics may be evaluated in accordance with the SASB standard (e.g., Packaging Lifecycle Management).